 In recent years, UTSA acquired 125 acres near the Main Campus, UTSA Park West, to accommodate athletics facilities, and increased the Downtown Campus to 18 acres.
 The university also expanded its University Center and student housing.
 Today, campus activities and programs are hosted by more than 330 student organizations.
 Four thousand students live in on-campus residence halls.

 In 2010, the university installed one of the world's most powerful electron microscopes, and opened the first bookless library on a U.S. college or university campus.
 Also, UTSA received its largest gift from an individual – now an estimated $30 million from the estate of Mary E. McKinney that will fund UTSA scholarships in perpetuity.

 UTSA now offers more than 160 degree programs to almost 30,000 students, including more than 4,000 graduate students.
-It is a university of first choice for students from Texas, across the nation and almost 90 countries.
-About 60 percent of UTSA students are from underrepresented groups, and 46 percent are first-generation college students.
+It is a university of first choice for students from Texas, across the nation and 94 countries.
+Nearly 60 percent of UTSA students are from underrepresented groups, and 45 percent are first-generation college students.